 When setting up your website you want to be as compatible with as many platforms as possible.
 Develop compatible versions of your site for windows mobile, RIM, android, iOS, Chrome, IE, Firefox, Safari, and any other future platform that comes about as a new standard.

 The last thing you want to do is limit the scope of your audience because their using a browser or a platform that’s not compatible with your software.
 By being as compatible as possible with the device and browser your audience members are using, you will keep your target audience as wide as possible, which should always be the goal in terms of compatibility.

-At the very least you should be compatible with Microsoft Internet Explorer on Windows XP and windows 7 Machines, Firefox, and Safari on one of the new Mac machines like the I7 Quad Core macbook pro computer
+At the very least you should be compatible with Microsoft Internet Explorer on Windows XP and windows 7 Machines, Firefox, and Safari on one of the new Mac machines.

 4. Stick to web standards